the-sin14/seng-513-project/README.md

 To run the application, we use Docker Compose to manage the client and backend services together.
 Follow these steps to start the application using Docker Compose:

 1. Make sure you are in the root directory of the cloned repository in your terminal.

-2. Create a `.env` file in the root directory of the project if it doesn't already exist.
-You can use the provided `.env.example` file as a template and customize it as needed.
+    - This can be evidenced by having the docker-compose.yml file in the same directory

-3. Start the application using Docker Compose by running the following command:
+2. Start the application using Docker Compose by running the following command:

 ```bash
 docker-compose up -d
 ```

-4. Use this command to monitor logs
+3. Use this command to monitor logs
 ```
 docker-compose logs -f
 ```

-5. Open a browser and navigate to
+4. Open a browser and navigate to
 ```
 http://localhost:5173
 ```

-6. Take down the application
+5. Take down the application
 ```
 docker-compose down
 ```

 ## Without Docker
-## If you do not have docker installed follow the below process.
-## you might have issues if you are not on windows OS
+This does not work on MacOS and was not tested in Linux OS.
+Docker is recommended.

 ## Setting up the Client